-New staff and governors will receive induction training, which includes the school's child protection policy, the behaviour policy, the staff behaviour policy (code of conduct), safeguarding response to children who are missing from education, reporting and recording arrangements, and details for the DSL.
+New staff, volunteers and governors will receive induction training, which includes the school's child protection policy, the behaviour policy, the staff behaviour policy (code of conduct), safeguarding response to children who are missing from education, reporting and recording arrangements, and details for the DSL and Deputy DSLs.
 All staff, including the DSL, will receive training that is regularly updated.
-All staff will also receive safeguarding and child protection updates throughout the year (through emails, newsletters, SLT minutes and INSET training).
+All staff will also receive safeguarding and child protection updates throughout the year (through emails, newsletters, briefings, training sessions, display board and INSET training).